Comparative study of matrix product state/quantized tensor-train algorithms for solving time-independent partial differential equations: Method calibration and comparison

-and (iv) the standard deviation of the energy on the final state,
+and (iv) the standard deviation of the energy on the final state

-As mentioned before, different algorithms have a different cost in terms of expensive MPS operations.
-Thus, rather than compare simulations in terms of steps, we compare them in terms of a rescaled cost $c_k = C \times k$, where $C$ is the number of MPS combinations and MPO-MPS multiplications of each algorithm, and $k$ is the steps so far executed.
-The factors $C$ are displayed in Table\ \ref{tab: cost} for all imaginary-time and diagonalization methods.
+The study also analyzes the practical cost of the MPS and MPO-MPS operations, measured as CPU time.
+In the case of the Arnoldi iteration\ \ref{sec:Arnoldi}, the cost varies with the number of vectors $n_v$ of the Krylov basis.
+Since the choice of $n_v$ is heuristic---as it is in similar state-of-the-art diagonalizers (ARPACK, Matlab, Scipy)---the study compares results for different Krylov basis size.

-Figure\ \ref{fig:figures_of_merit_vs_cost} illustrates the four metrics as a function of the number of operations performed, when solving a harmonic oscillator with an 8-qubit discretization, and no bounds on the MPS size.
-This comparison is biased towards favoring the imaginary-time evolution methods, because we use as time step $\Delta\beta$ an optimal value, without including the cost of this calibration in the analysis.
-Since all metrics exhibit similar behaviors, we will focus on the error in the estimation of the energy $\varepsilon$, a metric whose lowest value is obtained for the implicitly restarted Arnoldi method with $n_v=3$.
+Figure\ \ref{fig:figures_of_merit_vs_cost} illustrates the four metrics of quality as a function of the execution time, when using an 8-qubit discretization and a numerically exact truncation operations of the MPS.
+These plots provide us the scaling of resources (time) to reach a certain error in the energy or the wavefunction.
+This comparison is biased towards favoring the imaginary-time evolution methods, because the time step $\Delta\beta$ is the optimal one for each method.
+When taking into account the time required to calibrate $\Delta\beta$ and avoid instabilities, the total CPU time increases by one order of magnitude, which renders those methods less favorable.

-We can reinterpret the same data, studying the cost to reach a given error in the energy.
-Figure\ \ref{fig:cost_vs_qubits} explores the growth in the cost of all algorithms, for an error tolerance $\varepsilon < 10^{-10}$, as a function of the number of qubits in the discretization.
-All the imaginary-time evolution algorithms perform worse than the approximate diagonalization techniques, except the Euler method, which seems on par with the improved gradient descent (or Arnoldi with $n_v=2$).
-However, the Euler method requires extra fine-tuning since one need to find the optimum $\Delta\beta$.
-In our analysis, we have neglected the cost of such extra fine-tuning step.
-Since approximate diagonalization methods do not require any fine-tuning, we thus conclude that they constitute the best overall choice for solving PDEs in a quantum-inspired way.
+Figure\ \ref{fig:cost_vs_qubits} explores the growth in the execution time of all algorithms, for an error tolerance $\varepsilon < 10^{-10}$, as a function of the number of qubits in the discretization.
+All the imaginary-time evolution algorithms perform worse than the approximate diagonalization techniques, except the Euler method, which seems on par with the improved gradient descent (or Arnoldi with $n_v=2$), once more because the time does not include calibration.
+The conclusion of both studies is that, in general, DMRG, Arnoldi and gradient descent are the best performing methods.
+Furthermore, we find that the scaling of resources in DMRG has a very different power law than the alternatives (cf. Fig.~\ref{fig:cost_vs_qubits}) and, when applicable, is the best option.